pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 > information about how to initialize types that use `@Shared`.

 Then suppose that this feature can present a child feature that wants access to this shared `count` value.
-It too would hold onto an `@Shared` property to a count:
+It too would hold onto a `@Shared` property to a count:

 ```swift
 @Reducer